smnmtchll/API_Boilerplate/README.md

 This template is intended as a starting point for future applications.
 It sets up an API structure with basic User and Authentication routes as a platform on which to build from.

 ### Files are written in Typescript.
-Testing follows TDD principles,unit tests implented with Jest
+Testing follows TDD principles, unit tests implented with Jest

 > **DISCLAIMER:** This codebase is not complete and is not recommended for production.